VLD: Visual Language Goal Distance for Reinforcement Learning Navigation: Experiments

-Finally, we compare our approach against leading ImageNav systems such as OVRL-V2~\citep{ovrl}.
-Unlike OVRL-V2, which learns policies directly from full image observations, our approach relies on a \emph{single scalar} goal signal complemented by lightweight perception.
-Despite this substantial difference in supervision, the swapped policy achieves competitive navigation performance, with only $\sim$9\% drop in SR. While we observe a decrease of $\sim$20\% in SPL, this is expected since the robot needs to move around more to determine the direction in which the distance is decreasing.
+Finally, we compare our approach against FGPrompt-EF~\cite{fgprompt2023}, a method with leading performance on the Gibson benchmark in Habitat.
+Unlike FGPrompt-EF, which learns policies directly from a full image observations, our approach relies on a \emph{single scalar} goal signal complemented by lightweight perception.
+Despite this substantial difference in supervision, the swapped policy achieves competitive navigation performance.
+Further analysis of the failure cases (Appendix~\ref{sec:qual_fail_nav}) suggests that many of the failures arise from the ambiguity of the ImageNav task setup in Gibson rather than from deficiencies in the learned policy itself, making this performance gap, in practice, even lower than it appears.

+\textbf{Sim2Real Transfer.\,} While FGPrompt-EF achieves the strongest performance inside the simulator (Table~\ref{tab:vld_policy_transfer}), this trend reverses when the policies are deployed on a real robotic platform.
+We deploy both policies directly on a TurtleBot4-Light platform~\cite{turtlebot4_manual} using the same discrete action space as in the simulation.
+In real-world experiments, the VLD-driven policy achieves a success rate of \textbf{93.3\%}, compared to \textbf{60.0\%} for FGPrompt-EF.
+This result is particularly notable because the navigation behavior of our policy remains largely consistent between simulation and real-world deployment, with performance even beyond what we observe in Gibson.

+In contrast, we observe that FGPrompt-EF often exhibits unstable behavior in the real environment, occasionally ignoring clear visual cues of the goal or triggering the stop action, even when the goal is neither visible nor nearby.
+An example of this behavior is shown in Figure~\ref{fig:real_wolrd}, where both policies observe the target object in the scene, yet the FGPrompt-EF policy moves away from the goal while the VLD-driven policy immediately approaches it.

+These results provide evidence supporting our hypothesis that decoupling perception from control can improve sim-to-real robustness.
+Because the control policy is trained primarily from geometric signals rather than raw visual observations, it appears less sensitive to the visual domain shift between simulation and the real world.
+Additional details of the real-world experiments are provided in Appendix~\ref{sec:real-wolrd-expr}.